MEMBER SERVICE QUALIFICATION

 Security & Member Service Officers

-There are minor differences between a concierge and a Member Service Officer.
-Trained to respond to emergencies regarding elevator stoppage, fire alarms, etc., a concierge is a residential security specialist.
-An ARM-LP member service officer specializes in commercial space rather than residential, but beyond this the roles are reasonably identical.
-Both a concierge and a member service officer is expected to staff a particular post such as a front desk or a reception area; each also requires sophisticated client interaction and communication skills.
-Some member service officers, however, will provide very basic security roles, including…
+The Concierge.
+Trained to respond to common residential problems, such as elevator stoppage or fire alarms, a concierge is a residential security specialist.
+An ARM-LP member service officer specializes in communal space rather than residential, but beyond this the roles are identical.
+Some member service officers, however, will provide basic security roles while being visibly present, which is their principal role.
+This may include…

-Site Patrol.
-The MSO generally patrols the site, often (but not always) on an assigned (but randomly timed) route.
+- Visibility Patrol.
+The MSO generally wanders to establish constant visibility on the site, often (but not always) on an assigned (but randomly timed) route.

-Alarm Response.
-The MSO monitors alarm systems and responds as necessary; we expect this will be confined to fire, lifesafety and first aid activities.
+- Alarm Response.
+The MSO monitors alarm systems and responds as necessary; it is reasonable to expect this will be confined to fire, life-safety and first aid activities.